The Short One:

 Linda Leigh Hargrove blends suspense, humor, and faith into compelling stories about race and class in America.
-Her writings include two novels: The Making of Isaac Hunt (June 2007) and Loving Cee Cee Johnson (September 2008), and Saving Tate Michaels (2014).
+Her writings include two novels: The Making of Isaac Hunt (June 2007), Loving Cee Cee Johnson (September 2008), and Saving Tate Michaels (2014).
 She is an environmental engineer and currently resides in North Carolina with her husband and three sons.
 She blogs at 17seeds.org and is a contributing writer for UrbanFaith.com.
 Connect with her on your favorite social media platforms.

 Linda Leigh Hargrove is a native of the Blacklands of North Carolina, a farm-rich portion of the northeastern corner of the state.
 Linda uses her southern roots as a springboard for many of her writings.
 She enjoys writing essays and fiction that include the personality of the state she loves.